kenkyusha/cv_position/README.md

 ### GPU
 I used NVIDIA GeForce GTX 1060 GPU (6144 MB) with Intel® Core™ i7-7700HQ Quad-Core Processor.
 ### Training a model
+When I investigate the input data presented to the network in the [work](https://www.mad.tf.fau.de/files/2018/07/Evaluation-Criteria-for-Inside-Out-Indoor-Positioning-Systems-based-on-Machine-Learning.pdf), I can only guess that the deep CNN does not really know what to look for.
+The images are losing partial information (center-cropping) and furthermore substracting the mean image will cause the input looking rather blurry and bad.
-My hypothesis is that the results presented in the [paper](https://www.mad.tf.fau.de/files/2018/07/Evaluation-Criteria-for-Inside-Out-Indoor-Positioning-Systems-based-on-Machine-Learning.pdf) can be improved upon preserving the image shape.
+My hypothesis is that the results presented in the [paper](https://www.mad.tf.fau.de/files/2018/07/Evaluation-Criteria-for-Inside-Out-Indoor-Positioning-Systems-based-on-Machine-Learning.pdf) can be improved upon.
 Meaning instead of using the center crop and mean reduction, I only scale the image directly down to 224x224 and instead of removing the mean image, use edge detection (cv2.canny).
 I trained the **smallNet** with **horizontal** and **vertical** datasets using the mentioned image preprocessing.

 ![Proposed image](/pictures/img5.png)